numpy/numpy-surveys/meetings/SURVMETH670_meeting3_02252020.md

 **1. Questionnaire comments**

-A lot of meaningful comments and suggestions were sumbitted to the first draft of the survey questionnaire.
+A lot of meaningful comments and suggestions were submitted to the first draft of the survey questionnaire.
 SMT has incorporated the feedback into the v2.0 document: https://docs.google.com/document/d/1nbTH-mnLiQM9Bd77i_h3WG7qTaEbQDOOul1xXQ37bCw/edit?usp=sharing

 Some questions require additional input from the NumPy Team.
 Ross and Inessa will address them ASAP.